#SummerScienceFriday | Green Infrastructure Series: Multi-Benefits of Green Infrastructure

 On this week’s #SummerScienceFriday, we continue our Green Infrastructure Series by discussing the multi-benefits of green infrastructure.
 Not only can it provide water and energy benefits, but habitat, health, educational, and social benefits too!

-Since urbanization is the leading cause of habitat loss in LA, green infrastructure can help to replace impervious surfaces with green space and habitat for wildlife.
+Since urbanization is the leading cause of habitat loss in LA, green infrastructure (GI) can help to replace impervious surfaces with green space and habitats for wildlife.
 Habitat is made up of four components: food, water, cover, and space.
 Choosing native plants, diverse plants, and keeping healthy soils are important to supporting greater biodiversity.
-Native plants attract native species, diverse plants attract diverse populations, and soil is one of the most diverse habitats on earth (1).
-Healthy soils will support healthy populations of bacteria, fungi, and worms!
-Soil biodiversity influences soil structure, nutrient availability, carbon sequestration, and food web interaction, which will inherently create a space for native plants and animals to thrive (2).
+Native plants attract native species, diverse plants attract diverse populations, and soil influences nutrient availability and food web interactions, creating a space for plants and animals to thrive (2).
+Soil is one of the most diverse habitats on earth and healthy soils will support healthy populations of bacteria, fungi, and worms!

 Improved Public Health

-Green infrastructure, like increased tree canopy, has been found to reduce ozone and particulate pollution enough to significantly reduce hospital admissions, lost work days, and mortality rates.
-In general, green infrastructure increases exposure to the natural environment, reduces exposure to harmful substances and conditions, provides opportunity for recreation and physical activity, improves safety, promotes community identity and a sense of well-being, and provides economic benefits at both the community and household level, all known to improve public health and safety (3).
+Another benefit of GI is improved public health.
+For example, GI systems that integrate tree canopy have been found to reduce ozone and particulate pollution, creating healthier air for the surrounding community.
+In addition, GI increases exposure to the natural environment, reduces exposure to harmful substances and conditions, provides opportunity for recreation and physical activity, promotes community identity and a sense of well-being, and provides economic benefits at both the community and household level, all known to improve public health and safety (3).

 Urban agriculture also improves health outcomes.
 There is great potential for food production to be part of GI designs, increasing local food security and sustainability, while also magnifying other GI benefits such as stormwater capture and carbon storage.
 Edible landscaping can be incorporated into several GI BMPs including green roofs, vertical walls, bioretention cells, community gardens, and urban forests to create edible green infrastructure (4).

-Green infrastructure projects present a good opportunity to create public awareness of GI projects and educate surrounding communities on the causes and solutions of water quality issues.
+GI projects present a unique opportunity to create public awareness and educate surrounding communities on local watershed issues.
 Educational opportunities can be enhanced throughout the implementation and maintenance of GI systems through the use of websites, workshops, and media campaigns.
 The creation of school curriculum around GI has been reinforced by statewide requirements for environmental education and efforts to connect students to natural environments through project-based or hands-on learning (5).
 Some examples of green infrastructure being used for learning opportunities include: